Obesity Program Links

 About the Program: Who we are

 Obesity continues to be a serious health concern in Alaska.
-In 2011, 65% of adults were overweight or obese and the state has high rates of childhood and youth obesity.
-Overweight and obesity are alarming because both conditions increase the risk for a number of health problems, including chronic diseases, which can lead to reduced quality of life, premature death, and substantial healthcare - and productivity-related costs.
+In 2013, 65% of adults were overweight or obese and the state has high rates of childhood and youth obesity.
+Overweight and obesity are alarming because both conditions increase the risk for a number of health problems, including chronic diseases, which can lead to reduced quality of life, premature death, and substantial medical care - and productivity-related costs.

 - 26% of Alaskan high school students are overweight or obese; 12% are classified as obese (2013)